top of page

 Utilize dialogue effectively

 Make your antagonist's dialogue distinct and memorable.
-Give them a unique voice that reflects their personality and motivations.
+Give them a unique voice that reflects their personality.

-Use their conversations with other characters to highlight their intelligence, manipulation, and charm.
-Engaging dialogue can make the antagonist stand out and leave a lasting impression on readers.
+Use their conversations with other characters to highlight their intelligence, manipulation, and maybe even charm.
+Create dialogue that makes your antagonist stand out and leave a lasting impression on your readers.

 Personally, I enjoy intelligent sarcastic antagonists, like Moriarty!